pingcap/docs/dr-secondary-cluster.md

 - Set up a primary cluster and a secondary cluster.
 - Replicate data from the primary cluster to the secondary cluster.
-- Monitor the cluster.
+- Monitor the clusters.
 - Perform a DR switchover.

-Meanwhile, this document also describes how to query the business data on the secondary cluster and how to perform bidirectional replication between the primary and secondary clusters.
+Meanwhile, this document also describes how to query business data on the secondary cluster and how to perform bidirectional replication between the primary and secondary clusters.

 ## Set up primary and secondary clusters based on TiCDC